Italy is a country situated in southern Europe, and it is considered to be the cradle of Western culture.

 WOMEN TRAVELERS RISK : LOW

-Italy, as other popular European destinations, is very safe for women travelers.
+Italy, like other popular European destinations, is very safe for women travelers.

 So...
 How Safe Is Italy Really?